CompCogNeuro/sims/ch7/abac/README.md

 Having replicated the basic catastrophic interference phenomenon, let's see if we can do anything to reduce the level of interference.
 Our strategy will be to retain the same basic architecture and learning mechanisms while manipulating certain key parameters.
 The intention here is to illuminate some principles that will prove important for understanding the origin of these interference effects, and how they could potentially be reduced -- though we will see that they have relatively small effects in this particular context.

-* Click back on the `Network` tab, and do `Step Trial` and pay attention to the overlap of patterns in the `Hidden` layer as you step.
+* Click back on the `Network` tab, and do `Init`, then `Step Trial` and pay attention to the overlap of patterns in the `Hidden` layer as you step.
 Then do `Step Run` to retrain, and click to the `Test Epoch Plot` tab to speed training, and then do `Reps Analysis` which computes the similarity matrix, PCA plot, and cluster plot as we did with the Family Trees network in Chapter 4.
 Click on `Stats` in the left panel, then the button on the `SimMats` `Hidden` row.

 This brings up a similarity matrix of the Hidden layer activation patterns for each of the different AB and AC items.
 Although you should see an overall increased similarity for AB items with themselves, and likewise for AC items, there is still considerable "red" similarity across lists, and in particular the items with the same A item (e.g., b0 and c0) tend to be quite similar.
+You can also see this in the `HiddenClust` cluster plot tab, where `b` and `c` items are grouped together in clusters.

 This overlap seems obviously problematic from an interference perspective, because the AC list will activate and reuse the same units from the AB list, altering their weights to support the `C` associate instead of the `B`.
 Thus, by reducing the extent to which the hidden unit representations overlap (i.e., by making them *sparser*), we might be able to encourage the network to use separate representations for learning these two lists of items.

 * Let's test this idea by increasing the inhibition in the hidden layer using the `HiddenInhibGi` parameter in the  control panel -- set it to 2.2 instead of 1.8.
-Do an `Init` and `Train Run` of 10 runs with these parameters.
+Do an `Init` and `Run` of 10 runs with these parameters.

 This increased inhibition will make each activity pattern in the hidden layer smaller (fewer neurons active), which could result in less overlapping distributed representations.